1905 United States gubernatorial elections

 United States gubernatorial elections were held on November 7, 1905, in four states.
 Virginia holds its gubernatorial elections in odd numbered years, every 4 years, following the United States presidential election year.
-Massachusetts and Rhode Island at this time held gubernatorial elections every year, which they would abandon in 1920 and 1912, respectively.
+Massachusetts and Rhode Island at this time held gubernatorial elections every year.
+They would abandon in 1920 and 1912, respectively.

-In Ohio, following a 1905 amendment to the constitution moving the election schedule, the governor's term was lengthened to three years.
+In Ohio, following a 1905 amendment to the constitution which moved the election schedule, the governor's term was lengthened to three years.
 Elections would be held in even-numbered years from the 1908 elections.